hackclub/winter/gamer-1478.md

 ## Plan

-First i would figure out a way to attach magnets and hall effect sensors on a real chess board.
+1. I would attach hall effect sensors and configure them to work with the magnetic chess pieces.
-Then i would work on the wiring on it all and how to connect it to a raspberry pi and arduino.
-I plan to use the arudino to execute simple commands given by the pi and use the pi for stockfish or to connect to chess.com.
+2. I would work on the wiring the hall effect sensors such that they get adequate power from a power supply/Battery.
+3. I would connect all the hall effect sensors to the arduino to read the voltage output.
+I would then send that data over serial bus to the rsapberry pi.
+4. I would read the data in raspberry pi and configure the chess.com software in nodejs or python.
+Stockfish and other UI will also be added in the same software.
+5. The arduino will also be connected to some buttons and a display to make a chess clock timer.

 ## Budget
+What materials will you need for your project?
+Where will you get them?
+How much does it cost?
+Please include all materials, including components you already own.
+Make sure to factor in shipping costs and sales tax.

 | Product                                   | Supplier Link                                                                                                  | Cost    |
 |-------------------------------------------|----------------------------------------------------------------------------------------------------------------|---------|